common name: rice beetle

 Introduction - Taxonomy - Distribution - Description - Biology - Economic Importance - Management - Selected References

-The rice beetle, Dyscinetus morator (Fabricius), is a common beetle in the eastern half of the United States and is one of the most ubiquitous species taken in blacklight traps during much of the year.
-It appears to be only a minor pest, but it is often brought to the homeowner's attention because of the large quantities found at lights.
+The rice beetle, Dyscinetus morator (Fabricius) (Figure 1), is a common beetle in the eastern half of the United States, and it is one of the most ubiquitous species taken in blacklight traps during much of the year.
+It appears to be only a minor pest, but it is often brought to the homeowner's attention because of the large quantities found around lights.

 Figure 1.
-Adult rice beetle, Dyscinetus morator (Fabricius).
+Adult rice beetle, Dyscinetus morator (F.).
 Photograph by Paul.
 M. Choate, University of Florida.

-Dyscinetus is a member of the subfamily Dynastinae and the tribe Cyclocephalini.
-Arnett et al. (2002) listed 15 species, most of which are found in Central and South America.
-Casey (1915) divided the genus into two groups based on the presence of absence of sexual dimorphism in the anterior tarsi.
-Only two species are recognized from the U.S. by Saylor (1945): Dyscinetus picipes Burmeister from the southwestern U.S., Mexico, and the West Indies, and Dyscinetus morator (Fabricius) from the eastern U.S. west to Texas.
+Dyscinetus morator is a member of the subfamily Dynastinae and the tribe Cyclocephalini.
+Arnett and his colleagues (2002) listed 15 species, most of which are found in Central and South America.
+Casey (1915) divided the genus into two groups based on the presence or absence of sexual dimorphism in the anterior tarsi.
+Only two species are recognized from the United States by Saylor (1945): Dyscinetus picipes Burmeister from the southwestern U.S., Mexico, and the West Indies, and Dyscinetus morator (F.) from the eastern U.S. west to Texas.
 The latter was known for many years as Dyscinetus trachypygus (Burmeister).
 Both species are highly variable and have several synonyms described primarily by Casey (1915).

 Although Saylor synonymized all of Casey's species and implied he had examined the genitalia of the types, Blackwelder and Blackwelder (1948) stated, "Less than a third of the holotypes (or species) have been dissected by anyone.
 Since Saylor states that 'it is necessary to dissect and compare the male genitalia in order properly to place many of the troublesome variants,' his synonymy must be considered as inconclusive."